 Pascal is our voluntary Research Assistant here at Classrooms for Malawi.
 He recently completed an MSc at the University of Edinburgh in International Development and has a BA in History from the University of Kent.
 Pascal joined us in 2020 undertaking a research placement looking into Classrooms for Malawi’s application of bilateral school partnerships between Scotland and Malawi as a means of helping to improve school infrastructure and educational attainment.
 After completing his placement, Pascal has stayed on to help us with various research projects.
 Prior to working with Classrooms for Malawi, he has over four years’ experience in Digital Marketing having previously worked as a Digital Manager for an education and employment focused social enterprise based in London.
 Pascal is dedicated to ensuring that everyone is afforded equal opportunity when it comes to access to education and is thoroughly passionate about our mission.

 The Board of Trustees

-Michael (or Miggs, to friends!) is the Treasurer at our charity, he has a career background in Audit and Finance (within PWC, SCIAF and currently the British Red Cross).
-His role is to ensure that every penny that you donate goes as far as possible in providing a better education for Malawian children.
-In his words, “Making sure that, together, we can make the biggest difference possible!”
+Michael is the Treasurer of Classrooms for Malawi and has a career background in Audit and Finance within PWC, SCIAF and currently the British Red Cross.
+As Treasurer, his role is the ensure that all charity funds are used to make the greatest impact and go as far as possible in providing a better education for children and young people in Malawi.
+In his words ‘making sure that together, we can make the biggest difference possible’.

-Say Hello to Andrew!
-He’s a business owner and entrepreneur with a career bacground in finance and project management.
-His role focusses on comms and fundraising and he loves working alongside the people of the warm heart of Africa and thinking up innovate ways to solve problems.
-From running half-marathons (in a not so athletic manner), to bricklaying … Andrew is very passionate about working toward our goal of alleviating poverty through education and will turn his hand to anything!
+Andrew is a business owner and entrepreneur with a career background in finance and project management.
+His role focuses primary on marketing and communications and he loves working alongside the people of the warm heart of Africa and thinking up innovative ways to solve problems.
+From running half marathons (in a not so athletic way), to bricklaying – Andrew is very passionate about working toward our goal of alleviating poverty through education and will turn his hand to anything!